-Takt Time/Cycle Time
+• Takt Time/Cycle Time

-Measuring whether time to completion meets customer demand, and the duration of which the entire process-from beginning to end.
-This may apply in two places-service delivery time, and the development process itself, from intake to completion.
+Takt Time is the measure of time for product completion that meets customer demand (Takt Time = available production hours/average # of customer orders, while Cycle Time is the duration of the entire process-from beginning to end.
+This may apply in two places-service delivery time and in the development process itself, from intake to completion.

-Time/Cost/Scope/Value

-Cost of operations or cost of development, and the ratio of those to value received.
+• Time/Cost/Scope/Value Cost of operations or cost of development, and the ratio of those to value received.

-ROI/Capitalization
+• ROI/Capitalization